louischatriot/nedb/README.md

 ### Indexing
 NeDB supports indexing.
 It gives a very nice speed boost and can be used to enforce a unique constraint on a field.
 You can index any field, including fields in nested documents using the dot notation.
 For now, indexes are only used for value equality, but I am planning on adding value comparison soon.

+Notes:
-Also note that if you use a unique constraint on a field, you will only be able to save one document in which is `undefined`.
+* If you use a unique constraint on a field, you will only be able to save one document in which is `undefined`.
 The second time you do that, the index will reject the document since there is already one with the `undefined` value.
 I am working on a "sparse" option just like the MongoDB one, enabling indexes to check uniqueness only when the field is defined.

-Finally, the `_id` is always indexed with a unique constraint, so queries specifying a value for it are very fast.
+* The `_id` is always indexed with a unique constraint, so queries specifying a value for it are very fast.
+* Currently, indexes are implemented as binary search trees.
+I will use self-balancing binary search trees in the future to guarantee a consistent performance.

 ```javascript